<meta name="robots" content="noindex">

 32

 Food menus were reviewed to ensure that they are being posted at least one week in advance and visible to an authorized representative.
 Menus for the past 30 days are available upon request.
-The facility provides breakfast and occasionally PM snack.
+The facility provides breakfast and occasionally PM snack for the older infants.

 LICENSING EVALUATOR SIGNATURE: